kyshih/karenshih/README.md

 # Building a personal website
 I chose to use the static site generator, <a href="https://github.com/jekyll/jekyll?tab=readme-ov-file">Jekyll</a>.
 It works seamlessly with GitHub.
 It is very customizable without being overly complicated.
 The Jekyll theme I use for my website is adapted from <a href="https://github.com/imkaywu/minimal-folio?tab=readme-ov-file">minimal folio</a> by Kai Wu.
-See my website <a href="https://kyshih.github.io/karenshih/">my website</a>.
+See <a href="https://kyshih.github.io/karenshih/">my website</a>.

 <hr/>